 4. Iowa State: Ames looks to have great parking around the stadium, plenty of room for RVs and they even rent out canopy tents to fans.
 The close proximity of the parking to the stadium as well as the organization makes this a great destination to tailgate at in the Big 12.
 On a side note, I was very impressed with the diverse display of vehicle creations that they had.

 5. Kansas State: Fans pack in around the stadium very tightly which I personally like.
-There seems to be so many RVs in some spots that it looks like a RV dealership.
+There seem to be so many RVs in some spots that it looks like an RV dealership.
 K-State has very friendly fans that just create a suffocating amount of purple on game day.

 6. Texas Tech: A bit of a country feel with a BBQ twist to it.
-A lot of people using tricked out cooking vehicles and smokers.
-The fans generally seem to be a big supporter of barbequing and smoking their food.
+A lot of people use tricked-out cooking vehicles and smokers.
+The fans generally seem to be big supporters of barbequing and smoking their food.
 A little more mellow scene than other schools but their strength is a passion for cooking.

 9. Oklahoma State: Fans really embrace their school name as a lot of people take on the look of cowboys and cowgirls!
 The Cowboys have their share of converted buses and have RV parking available a day before the game which always welcomes a better atmosphere.
 OSU has really done a nice job of growing their tailgating as it apparently was a non-event a decade ago (winning cures all!).

 9. Kansas: Very tame looking.
 There is a stretch of street where a lot of students party, but that didn’t overwhelm me with excitement.
 You’ll find your typical tents, cornhole, and burgers on the grill but nothing creative.
 One thing they do have is a very scenic backdrop while walking to the stadium in the fall.